-- New opportunities for Quandamooka people to be employed during the construction and operations of the facility including administration roles, as educators, tour guides, artists and in maintenance activities.
+- New opportunities for Quandamooka people to be employed in construction and ongoing operational roles e.g. administration, education, tour guides, artists and maintenance.

-- Provides a new venue and product offering which will allow for the attraction of a new demographic of visitors to NSI.
+- Provide a new venue and product offering to attract a new demographic of visitors to NSI.

 Expected social benefits

 Expected cultural and environmental benefits

-- Promote, exchange, and foster knowledge of and sharing of Quandamooka culture, heritage, art and environmental management.
+- Promote, exchange, and foster knowledge and sharing of Quandamooka culture, heritage, art and environmental management.

-- Support economic expansion that aligns with Quandamooka cultural and environmental aspirations.
+- Support economic expansion aligned with Quandamooka cultural and environmental aspirations.

-- Develop a culturally appropriate and environmentally sensitive new venue; and significant piece of Island infrastructure that is in keeping with Quandamooka native title rights, interests and aspirations.
+- Develop a culturally appropriate and environmentally sensitive venue and new island infrastructure that is in keeping with Quandamooka native title rights, interests and aspirations.

 Project achievements to date

 - Initial project plan submitted.

-- Redland City Council’s Indigenous Knowledge Centre Feasibility Study reviewed and analysed.
+- Review and analysis of Redland City Council’s Indigenous Knowledge Centre Feasibility Study.

 - Undertaken priorities and challenges workshops.

-- Discussions undertaken with cultural heritage and archaeological consultants to understand priorities and needs.
+- Discussions with cultural heritage and archaeological consultants to understand priorities and needs.